neetfreek/bird-watcher/README.md

 	- Notes on the species by using an input field
 	- The rarity of the species by selecting the appropriate button
  - Users can either press the *Save* or *Cancel* buttons:
-	- Saving automatically appends the time and date the observation was made to the observation notes, saves the observation as persistent data to their device, and returns the user to the **Main Page** view, where their newly recorded observation can be seen.
+	- Saving automatically appends the time and date (formatted according to the device's language) the observation was made to the observation notes, saves the observation as persistent data to their device, and returns the user to the **Main Page** view, where their newly recorded observation can be seen.
-	- Cancelling discards any entered information and returns the user to the **Main Page** view.
+	- Cancelling discards any entered information and returns the user to the **Main Page** view

 ## Requirements For Development and Testing
  1. *Java Deveelopment Kit*, or *JDK*; version 8 for Android API Levels 24 and more, and 7 for 23 and less.
 It is recommended to install *JDK 8*.